 This course introduces students to concepts, methods and policy options in managing the environment using tools of economic analysis.
 This course should be accessible to anyone with an analytical mind and familiarity with basic concepts of economics.
-Since several environmental problems are caused by economic activity (for instance, carbon emissions, over-harvesting of renewable resources and air and water pollution as a by-product of industrial activity), this course examines different approaches to adjusting behaviour through economic institutions such as markets and incentives as well as through regulation, etc. It also addresses the economic implications of environmental policies through practical applications of environmental damages.
+Since several environmental problems are caused by economic activity (for instance, carbon emissions, over-harvesting of renewable resources and air and water pollution as a by-product of industrial activity), this course examines different approaches to adjusting behaviour through economic institutions such as markets and incentives as well as through regulation, etc. It also addresses the economic implications of environmental policies through practical applications of methods for valuation of environmental goods and services and quantification of environmental damages.
 Conversely, the impact of economic growth on the environment is also addressed under the rubric of sustainable development.
 Environmental problems and issues from the Indian and international context (especially global warming)are used to illustrate the concepts and methods presented in the course.
 The course will be useful for students aiming towards careers in the government sector, policy analysis, business, journalism and international organisations.